Riese & Muller Nevo riding centra west cycle trail at dubbo zoo | Electric Bikes Brisbane

 Central West Cycle Trail at Dubbo Zoo | Electric Bikes Brisbane

-Launched in July 2020, the Central West Cycle Trail (CwC) takes cyclists on 400km circuit of the central west region visiting numerous small towns and taking in some beautiful, outback countryside in the Wiradjuri nation.
+Launched in July 2020, the Central West Cycle Trail takes cyclists on 400km circuit of the central west region visiting numerous small towns and taking in some beautiful, outback countryside in the Wiradjuri nation.

 The trail has been mapped to avoid busy roads and encourage visitors to enjoy some great country hospitality and culture along the way, with farm morning tea and lunch stops one of the highlights.